How to Make a YouTube Video (Beginner’s Guide)

 Have you noticed more videos popping up in your search results?
 Google processes 3.5 billion searches per day, and many how-to-based searches now include YouTube videos directly in the Google search engine results.

-These online videos show up for all sorts of searches.
+These online videos show all sorts of searches.
 Simply type in “how to fix my fridge” or “how to change spark plugs,” and Google will give you the top YouTube videos based on your search.

 Make sure you speak your keyword in your video.